zekst/zekst.github.io/README.md

-This is the portfolio of mine.
+This is the portfolio of mine and this is crap.